This Was a Good Movie, but There Weren’t Enough People of Color in It, so It’s a Bad Movie

 Jodie Comer as the Lady Marguerite.
 A wonderful, but white, actress.

 It’s mindboggling how, in this day and age, some people actually thought it was ok to make a movie starring an exclusively white cast.
-It’s sickening to see people pull shit like this and hide behind lame excuses like “this film is based on true events and there just weren’t many People of Color in France in the 14th century.”
+It’s sickening to see people pull shit like this and hide behind lame excuses like “this film is based on true events and there just weren’t many People of Color in 14th-century France.”
 We know such arguments for “historical realism” and “fidelity to the source material” for what they are – racist excuses to exclude People of Color.
 This film is basically an appendage of White Power, raping the souls of People of Color, just like how Jacques raped Marguerite.

 The screenwriters of this film were Matt Damon, Ben Affleck, and Nicole Holofcener who are, as it turns out, also all white.
 Despite its so-called “merits,” I cannot recommend their movie.
 Since there are 0 People of Color in it, I give their film 0 stars out of 5, and may God have mercy on their souls.